Learn all about Service Requests

 Accessing the Service Request Page

 The Service Requests page will be the page you are directed to when you first log into the BidClips Provider Portal.
 If you need to navigate to the Service Requests page from other sections of the Provider Portal, you can do so by clicking on the 'Service Requests' link from the 'Bid' section of the navigation bar on the left side of the screen:

 Navigating to the Service Requests page will show you a list of all existing requests.
-Here you can view and edit existing service requests or create a new service request.
+Here you can view and search for existing service requests or create a new service request.

-The Service Requests page will display a list of existing requests where you can view details including: the service request reference numbers, customer details, customer address details, requested service, tags, date of request, status of the request, the primary salesperson (if assigned), and the shop for which the service was requested.
+The Service Requests page will display a list of existing requests where you can quickly view certain details including: the service request reference numbers, customer details, service address details, requested service types, tags, date of request, status of the request, the primary salesperson (if assigned), and the shop for which the service was requested.
+You will notice that the 'Hide Canceled' checkbox at the top of the page is checked by default on the page.
+This will prevent all of your canceled service requests from being viewed unless that checkbox is deselected.
+We will discuss service request statuses later in the article.

 Service Request Details